-INTRODUCTION 3
+Introduction 3

 I. LEGISLATIVE DELEGATIONS AND THE INEVITABLE COORDINATION CHALLENGE 7

 A. Redundancy Versus Shared Regulatory Space 7

 B. The Limits of Consolidation 15

 II.
 COORDINATION TOOLS 19

 A. Interagency Consultation 21

 1. Discretionary Consultation 21

 2. Mandatory Consultation 22

 3. Public Response Requirements 23

 4. Default Position Requirements 23

 5. Concurrence Requirements 24

 B. Interagency Agreements 25

-C. Joint Policymaking 29
+C. Joint Policymaking 30

-1. Joint Rulemaking
+1. Joint Rulemaking 31

-2. EPA-NHTSA Joint Rule
+2. EPA-NHTSA Joint Rule 34

 D. Presidential Management of Coordination 38

 1. Policy Offices and Councils 41

-2. Regulatory Review
+2. Regulatory Review 44

-E. Other Coordination Mechanisms 46
+E. Other Coordination Mechanisms 47

 III.
-ASSESSING AGENCY COORDINATION INSTRUMENTS
+ASSESSING AGENCY COORDINATION INSTRUMENTS 47

 A. Efficiency, Effectiveness, and Accountability 47

-1. Impacts of Coordination on Agency Decision Costs
+1. Impacts of Coordination on Agency Decision Costs 48

-2. Impacts of Coordination on Private Transaction Costs
+2. Impacts of Coordination on Private Transaction Costs 49

-3. Impacts of Coordination on Agency Expertise and Decision Quality
+3. Impacts of Coordination on Agency Expertise and Decision Quality 50

 4. Impacts of Coordination on Arbitrage and Capture 51

 5. Impacts of Coordination on Drift 53

-6. Impacts of Coordination on Transparency 55
+6. Impacts of Coordination on Transparency 56

-B. Matching Coordination Tools to Collective Action Problems 57
+B. Matching Coordination Tools to Collective Action ProblemsProblems 57

 IV.
 IMPROVING AGENCY COORDINATION TOOLS 59

 A. Centralized Supervision of Coordination by the President 59

+B. Targeted Approaches to Improving Coordination 67

-1. Developing Agency Coordination Policies
+1. Developing Agency Coordination Policies 68

-2. Sharing Best Practices
+2. Sharing Best Practices 68

 3. Supporting and Funding Interagency Consultation 69

 4. Increasing the Visibility of MOUs 70

-5. Tracking Total Resources 70
+5. Tracking Total Resources 71

-CONCLUSION
+CONCLUSION 71

 Interagency coordination is one of the great challenges of modern governance.
-This Report, adapted from an Article published in the Harvard Law Review highlights the challenges presented by fragmented agency jurisdiction.
+This Report, adapted from an Article published in the Harvard Law Review, highlights the challenges presented by fragmented agency responsibilities.
 Rather than oppose all agency fragmentation, the Report highlights instances when it presents governance problems and describes the variety of tools that Congress, the President, and agencies may use to manage coordination challenges more effectively.
 These tools include agency interaction requirements, formal interagency agreements, and joint policymaking